Savski Nasip: Savski Nasip industrial area

 Savski Nasip is entirely industrial area, beginning with the dockyard facilities of the Belgrade dockyard on the west, through the whole cluster of construction, gravel selling and treatment companies (Brodoremont, Rad, Mostogradnja, Partizanski put, Crna Trava, Inkop, Gemax).
 Heating plant "Novi Beograd" is also located in the neighborhood.
 Ada Bridge, opened for traffic in 2012, crosses over the eastern section of the neighborhood.

 The shipyard, once named Marshal Tito, being the pride of the former Yugoslav socialist economy, is now completely defunct.
 The shipyard hangars are now used as a storage space, currently owned by a prominent cargo transportation company Milšped.
 The space is rented to many other international trade companies, including Gatarić, Mercedes Benz and Porsche.

 The name of the neighborhood, Savski nasip, simply means the Sava embankment.
 During the high levels of the Sava waters, the area is flooded, which affects the operation of the gravel treatment companies.

+"Belgrade Power Plants" complex is located in this section, which includes the New Belgrade heating plant.
+The complex was bombed on 4 April 1999 during the NATO bombing of Yugoslavia with multiple missiles, causing explosions and power outage in the majority of the city.
+Worker Slobodan Trišić was killed in the explosion of the mazut reservoir.
+There is a Trišić's memorial within the complex.